 The lion is one of the most popular animals for people to get tattooed on their bodies, and they have been for centuries.
-The ordinary symbolism of the lion is royalty and self confidence.
+The ordinary symbolism and meaning of the lion is royalty and self confidence.
 It once was, and still is in some cultures, viewed as a creature of aristocracy and law.
 In the past, the people of Asia got tattooed with lion images as a way to show that they are full of energy and very powerful.
 Today, lion tattoos signify the same things, plus courage, savage protectiveness, glory, victory, strength, vitality, spirit and overall masculinity.
 Although there are some women who choose this tattoo design, the lion is predominantly a male figure.
 However, some women do like getting tattoos of lion cartoon characters.
 When the Lion King came out, there was a burst in popularity of the lions depicted in the movie being tattooed on women.

 The Meanings of Lion Tattoos

 Aside from the basic verbal symbolism of the lion, there are some deeper meanings connected to them as well.
 Lion tattoos have been placed on men throughout history.
 Those in Asia, Africa, India and the Middle East have put great emphasis on the lion tattoo for many centuries.
 Lions have always been known as the king of the jungle and this status portrays great power.
 I think this has always been the big draw about the lion tattoo.
 If you think about it, the lion can also be a symbol of a religious nature.
 King of the Jungle – King of Kings.
 You get the point!
 But what other meanings does this regal beast hold?